The Importance of Web Development for Your Small Business

 Also, make sure to link to your social media accounts and avoid using stock photos.

-If you want to create a brand, overlooking the importance of web development might cost you more.
+If you want to create a brand, overlooking the importance of web app development might cost you more.
 Brand identity represents the visual elements of a brand, like its logo, colors, fonts, imagery, and overall design, that allow consumers to identify and set the brand apart from others.

 In other words, brand identity revolves around how consumers perceive your business.

 Although you can establish brand identity on other marketing channels, like your social media accounts, a website gives a lot more freedom to portray your brand the way you want to.

 For example, consumers can get a general idea of the brand’s mission, vision, and values by displaying it on the homepage or “About Us” page.
 Furthermore, you could use colors to show off its personality.

 Speaking of colors, you can use colors to your advantage by evoking specific emotions within your visitors.

 Have you ever noticed that banks typically use blue in their websites’ designs?